 - Maintain Up-to-Date Information

-- Keep your contact details and address current with both Step Up For Students and the Florida Department of Education (FLDOE).
+- Keep your contact details and address current with Step Up For Students and the Florida Department of Education (FLDOE).

 - Monitor Funding Deadlines